‘Every pain, every sadness... just disappeared’: Richmond tattoo artist covers up breast cancer port scars

 However, beyond the blank canvas of the body, she is well known for her mastectomy tattoos.

-In 2010 Black started doing this specialized tattooing and has partnered with breast cancer groups and medical teams across the country.
-The Richmond artist even founded her own non-profit, Pink Ink Fund to help financially support breast cancer patients with their post mastectomy tattoo.
+In 2010, Black started doing this specialized tattooing and has partnered with breast cancer groups and medical teams across the country.
+The Richmond artist even founded her own non-profit, Pink Ink Fund to help financially support breast cancer patients with their post-mastectomy tattoo.

 Breast cancer survivors have sought Black’s skills over the years to mark their journey forward.